Kidnapped, sold and taking a stand for Syria: Tarek’s story

 “I don’t want you to suffer from the conflict.”
 A sentence from Tarek’s mother changed his life.
 He followed her advice and left his home in Hama, Syria, three years ago – setting out on a journey that he would never forget.

 “I travelled through Turkey and Algeria to Libya with a group of 79 people.
 Within an hour of being in Libya, we were kidnapped by a gang of smugglers and sold to a different gang.
 They forced us to pay for our freedom.
 They took my phone, wallet and all personal items.
 I was left with nothing, but I was alive,” he says.

-Despite all of this, Tarek eventually managed to reach the sea in the hope of crossing it to Italy, to safety, via a boat.
-"When we finally got on a boat, it was sinking.
+Tarek eventually managed to reach the sea in the hope of crossing by boat to Italy, to safety.
+“When we finally got on a boat, it was sinking.
 Those with a phone called organisations in Italy asking for help.
 We poured out water that was coming in for as long as we could.
-And then finally, there was a helicopter and help from the coast guard.
-We would finally reach Europe."
+And then finally, there was a helicopter and help from the coastguard.
+We would finally reach Europe.”

 ‘We are just like you’